How Does Netflix Make Money – Unicorn Economy Analysis

 Netflix Business Model

+The Netflix business strategy is all about investing in content and reaping the distribution benefits in the long run perpetually.
 Netflix is the one of the largest video / entertainment on Demand, paid-subscription, streaming site for movies and television series.
 It has over 75 million paid and [password sharing thieves] worldwide.
 It competes with : Hulu and Amazon Prime for hosting and buying rights of content.
 With a revenue of $6.7 billion for 2015, Netflix doesn’t have an issue with operational cash flow.
-But, Netflix needs a lot of money for buying the licensing rights of movie titles and television series and also the marketing expenses.
+But, Netflix needs a lot of money for buying the licensing rights (Yes, Netflix’s business model is more about Licensing rather than technology 🙂 ) of movie titles and television series and also the marketing expenses.

 Thus the netflix business model is as clear as a Crystal: